Bruins–Maple Leafs rivalry: 2000s and 2010s

 The rivalry was renewed in the 2013 Stanley Cup playoffs.
 On May 13, 2013, game seven was played at TD Garden.
 The Bruins rallied from a 4–1 third period deficit to defeat the Maple Leafs in overtime, 5–4, and advance to the second round.
 Boston jumped to a 3–1 lead in the series before Toronto won two straight games to force game seven.
-David Krejci led Boston to a 4–1 victory in game one with a goal and two assists.
+David Krejčí led Boston to a 4–1 victory in game one with a goal and two assists.
 Joffrey Lupul then scored two goals to lead the Maple Leafs to a 4–2 victory in game two.
 The Bruins then took game three, 5–2, aided by goalie Tuukka Rask's 45 saves out of 47 shots.
-Krejci's goal at 13:06 of overtime then gave Boston the win in game four, 4–3.
+Krejčí's goal at 13:06 of overtime then gave Boston the win in game four, 4–3.
 But the Leafs bounced back in game five with a 2–1 victory, behind James Reimer's 43 saves.
 Reimer then stopped 29 of 30 shots in Toronto's 2–1 win in game six.
 In game seven, the Maple Leafs jumped to a 4–1 lead in the third period, aided by two goals by Cody Franson.
 However, the Bruins began their comeback with Nathan Horton's goal at 09:18.
 Then, after pulling goalie Rask to add an extra attacker, Boston scored twice within the last two minutes of regulation to tie the game, first with Milan Lucic's score at 18:38, and then Patrice Bergeron's goal at 19:09.
-Bergeron then scored at 6:05 in overtime to give the Bruins the 5–4 win and the series, en route to the Stanley Cup Finals.
+Bergeron then scored at 6:05 in overtime to give the Bruins the 5–4 win and the series, en route to the Stanley Cup Final.
 It was the first game seven in NHL playoff history in which a team trailing by three goals in the third period won the game and, therefore, the series.